Alpha3125/Line-Follower/README.md

 Since the cut was made on 5mm acrylic, the front panel was not required in the final setup. _Note_ that using the front panel keeps all the sensors one line, as in a generic setup. _Otherwise_ it stays in an inverted V shape which can give some strategical advantage (like detecting crosses better).
 ### Irregularities/Errors
-The top screw holes might be a bit off.
+The top screw holes might be a bit off in the design, which was made to screw in the motor drivers.
 # Members
 Aditya Kamble (Captain) - Chassis Design, Co-ordination
 Vishal Meena - Code, Algorithm